sensebox/sensebox-examples/README.md

 # sensebox-examples

-senseBox examples for Arduino andor Blockly
+senseBox examples for Arduino and Blockly